-The fund invests in equities, bonds of varying credit quality and money market securities on a global basis, and may therefore be subject to high fluctuations in value.
-The fund may use derivatives which can reduce investment risk or give rise to additional risks (inter alia the counterparty risk).
+The fund invests globally in bonds of varying credit quality, money market securities and to a lesser extent in equities and may therefore be subject to fluctuations in value.
+The fund may use derivatives which can reduce investor risks or give rise to additional risks (inter alia the counterparty risk).
 The value of a unit may fall below the purchase price.
 This requires an elevated risk tolerance and capacity.
-Every fund reveals specific risks, a description of these risks can be found in the prospectus.
+Every fund exhibits specific risks, a description of these risks can be found in the prospectus.